gomorpheus/morpheus-docs/library/options/option_types.rst

 OPTION LIST
  For ``Select List`` types, select a pre-existing Option List to set dropdown values

  ..
-NOTE:: ``Select List`` and ``Typeahead`` Option Types require creation and association of an Option List
+NOTE:: ``Select List`` and ``Typeahead`` Inputs require creation and association of an Option List

-Cascading Option Types
+Cascading Inputs
 ^^^^^^^^^^^^^^^^^^^^^^

-One powerful facet of |morpheus| Option Types is the ability to present users with different lists of input options based on their selections in other Option Types within the same wizard or modal.
+One powerful facet of |morpheus| Inputs is the ability to present users with different lists of input options based on their selections in other Inputs within the same wizard or modal.
 One common example, which is fully illustrated in this section, is to have a user select:

 - The Group they wish to provision into...
 - Then select the target Cloud from a list limited to Clouds which are in the selected Group...
 - Then select the target network from a list limited to networks which are available to the selected Cloud *and* Group

-To set this up, we'll first configure our Option Types (custom option fields that can be applied to Instance Types and other |morpheus| constructs) and Option Lists (dynamic lists of possible choices which can be associated with Option Types and presented in a dropdown or typeahead format).
+To set this up, we'll first configure our Inputs (custom option fields that can be applied to Instance Types and other |morpheus| constructs) and Option Lists (dynamic lists of possible choices which can be associated with Inputs and presented in a dropdown or typeahead format).
 Once the custom options are configured, we'll associate them with a new service catalog item and take a look at how the user would interact with them.

 Group Custom Option
 ```````````````````